 Auditory training for mild hearing loss is emerging field

-Auditory training is sometimes called “aural rehabilitation” or “hearing exercises.”
-It is currently best-known among cochlear-implant patients and commonly used to help children with cochlear implants as well as those diagnosed with other auditory problems, such as auditory processing disorder.
+Auditory training is sometimes called “aural rehabilitation” "auditory integration therapy," or, more accurately, “hearing exercises.”
+Aural rehab is usually conducted similar to physical therapy—with a series of in-office appointments and at-home "homework."
+This style of therapy is currently best-known among cochlear implant patients as well as those diagnosed with other auditory problems, such as auditory processing disorder.

 Can I do auditory training at home?

 Yes!
 If you hear the term “aural rehabilitation” you might think of various “rehab” programs that require supervision.
-This is exercise you can do with a computer or phone app.
+But auditory training is exercise you can do with a computer or phone app.

 Improving working memory, auditory processing speed and auditory attention